CALL US TODAY (574) 971-1815

 From Plate to Podium: The Role of Nutrition in Sports Success

-Nutrition can make all the difference when it comes to getting 1st or 2nd in competition.
-Many factors go into optimizing your body & athletic potential; weight training, endurance training, flexibility, agility, coordination, talent, work ethic, stress management, sleep, mental health management, height, weight, recovery, & yes, nutrition.
 It is one aspect and it is often overlooked & often not fully understood by most athletes from junior high to professional.
-That’s why most professional athletes have nutritionists to help them understand this specific to their body.
+That’s why most professional athletes have nutritionists to help them understand the specific needs of their body.
 At Inside Track Physical Therapy & Wellness, we advise on athlete nutrition to improve sports rehab potential & performance after rehab.
 This article will discuss what amounts of food they should eat, what kinds of food they should eat, & when they should eat certain foods & not others.
 We’ll go step by step, so follow along to figure out how best to improve your own nutrition.
 So follow along!

 The first question every athlete should consider is, “How much should I be eating?”
 The national average recommendation is about 2000 calories/day.
 This fluctuates though if you are sedentary, moderately active, or very active, what your gender is (although there isn’t much research yet on the nonbinary or transitioned population), & your age.
 See Chart 1 below for reference: